COG-UK/docs/when-metadata.md

 ### How long does the pipeline take?

 Elan can process approximately 1000 samples an hour on a good day.
-Combined with around 90 minutes for "post-Elan publishing", an average pipeline of 3000 samples should take around 5 hours to complete.
+Combined with around 90 minutes for "post-Elan publishing", an average pipeline of 3000 samples should take around 5 hours to complete (ready for lunch).
+For PHA subscribed to `Asklepian`, processing time on a good day is around 90 minutes (mid afternoon).

 ## Outbound pipeline
 GISAID and ENA pipelines run on Mondays.
 All sites are automatically enrolled for ENA uploads.
 You must however [opt-in for GISAID uploads](gisaid).
 Data uploaded over the weekend will miss the official reporting cut-off, but will be included in Monday's outbound pipeline.